NZMSA/2018-Phase-1/7. State Management + Context/README.md

   toggleTheme: any
 }
 ```
 Second, we have not imported the themes from the theme-context.tsx file we created before.
-So add the following import statement to the App.tsx file at the top.
+So add the following import statement to the top of the App.tsx file.
 ```typescript
 import {themes} from './theme-context';
 ```